 (i) 10,679,500 common shares at \$0.25 per unit for gross proceeds of \$2,669,875 in relation to a private placement.
 Each unit is comprised of one share and one share purchase warrant exercisable for one common share at \$0.50 for three years.
 The Company determined the fair value of shares and warrants issued using the relative fair value method.
 The fair value of the shares and warrants amounted to \$1,672,197 and \$997,678, respectively.

-Clear Blue Technologies International Inc. Notes to the Condensed Consolidated Interim Financial Statements a.
-Options

-March 31, 2020 (Unaudited - Expressed in Canadian dollars)
+Notes to the Condensed Consolidated Interim Financial Statements For the six months ended June 30, 2020 (Unaudited - Expressed in Canadian dollars)

 16. Equity-based Settlements